 The deluxe book comes in an oversized library box with 27 pieces of letterpress and other ephemera, such as newspaper & magazine articles, posters, an unfolded dustjacket and endsheets with historical maps of Newark.

-Next book : Histories of Newark : the citizen band
+Next entry : Histories of Newark : the citizen band